Are you unsure when to use tallow vs lard, and if they really are healthy to use?

 Pastries and Pie Crusts

 Lard is the clear winner here due to its neutral flavor and pliable texture.
-A classic way to make the best, flaky pie crust!
+This is such a classic way to make the best, flaky pie crust!
+Definitely give it a try!

 Pan Frying, Roasting and Broiling